 - Apply too much or too little pressure – If you don’t roll hard enough for some mild discomfort then it’s unlikely that you are actually doing anything.
 On the flip side, pushing too hard is unnecessarily painful, and can do more harm than good.
 This all comes down to technique and experience.
 Another reason why hiring someone to teach you properly is a good idea.

-- Use short range of motion – The point of foam rolling is to fully work the muscle, from origin to insertion (top of the muscle to bottom).
-Your foam roller needs to travel the entire length of the muscle, if you are only performing very short ROM rolls on each muscle you’re not doing it properly.
+- Use a short range of motion – The point of foam rolling is to fully work the muscle, from origin to insertion (top of the muscle to bottom).
+Your foam roller needs to travel the entire length of the muscle if you are only performing very short ROM rolls on each muscle you’re not doing it properly.